 Alternatives to H-1B and O-1

 Don’t meet the qualifications for an H-1B or O-1 visa?
 That’s okay, you’re not out of luck!
-Here are a number of alternatives you should explore alongside your immigration attorney:
+Here are several alternatives you should explore alongside your immigration attorney:

 - EB-1 Green Card: This path is for individuals with extraordinary ability in sciences, arts, education, business, or athletics.
 It is also applicable to outstanding professors or researchers, or managers and executives of multinational companies.
 In order to qualify for the EB-1A you must be able to provide evidence of extraordinary ability, be reputable in your field and have documented confirmation of the applicant’s achievements, continue to work in the recognized field and have obtained national or international acclaim.